ortus-docs/bxorm/modeling/entities.md

             <td><code>embedded</code></td>
             <td><code>boolean</code></td>
             <td></td>
-            <td>Marks CFC as embedded, used when a CFC has an embedded object which also needs to be persisted along
+            <td>Marks class as embedded, used when a class has an embedded object which also needs to be persisted along
                 with the parent's data</td>
         </tr>
         <tr>